-The romance itself is a slow burn, and while the emotional chemistry didn’t fully click for me.
-I also adored the chapter‑opening book recommendations from the booksellers.
-It was such a charming, thoughtful touch that added even more bookish joy.
+The romance is a slow burn, though the emotional chemistry didn’t fully click for me.
+I did, however, love the chapter‑opening book recommendations, which added a charming, thoughtful touch.
+The supporting cast brings warmth and humor, and Henry is especially easy to root for.

 Thanks to NetGalley, Crooked Lane Books, and Edelweiss for the ARC.
 All opinions are my own.